JROTC History and Purpose

 The study of ethics, citizenship, communications, leadership, life skills and other subjects designed to prepare young men and woman to take their place in adult society, evolved as the core of the program.
 More recently, an improved student centered curriculum focusing on character building and civic responsibility is being presented in every JROTC classroom."
 (Excerpt from the JROTC website)

-The JROTC program intends to teach cadets to:
+The JROTC program teach cadets to:

 - Appreciate the ethical values and principles that underlie good citizenship.